 When a dog is born, it's nose color does not necessarily remain the same throughout their lives.
 The reasons for this change in dog nose color are not always well known, with many instances of idiopathic depigmentation or discoloration.
 Idiopathic simply means the cause is not yet understood.
 You may notice your dog has started to develop a color change slowly over time.
-One reason for this might be Dudley's Nose.
+One reason for this might be a condition known as Dudley nose.

 Dudley's nose is an idiopathic syndrome whereby the color of a dog's nose changes progressively.
 Usually it will change from a dark black or brown to a lighter pink color.
-There are no other symptoms and the condition does not appear to pose any health problems itself.
+Dudely nose is the reason why your dog's nose is pink when there are no other symptoms and the condition does not appear to pose any health problems itself.

 Another idiopathic condition is related to seasonal changes.
-Dudley's nose is a condition which permanently changes the color of a dog's nose from it's birth color.
-However, it is possible you will observe a dog's nose will change color during the winter months.
+Dudley nose is a condition which can permanently change the color of a dog's nose from it's birth color.
+However, it is possible you will observe a dog's nose will change color only during the winter months.

-Snow nose is a very similar condition to Dudley's nose, turning usually from dark to light colors as the weather turns colder.
-However, when temperatures rise again, the dog's nose may change back to its original pigmentation.
-Snow nose is, therefore, both transitory and seasonal.
+Snow nose is a very similar condition to Dudley nose, usually turning from dark to light colors as the weather grows colder.
+When temperatures rise again, the dog's nose may change back to its original pigmentation.
+Snow nose is both transitory and seasonal.

 Most dogs will have a black nose, but there are some which are more likely to develop a color change in the nose.
 These include Labrador Retrievers, Golden Retrievers and German Shepherds.
 Butterfly nose is commonly linked to Pit Bull type dogs, Dalmatians and similar breeds.
 Of course, mixed breed dogs are also susceptible to it, but those with merle patterns are particularly likely to develop a color change in their nose.

-Dog nose changing color due to autoimmune disease
+My dog's nose is changing color due to autoimmune disease

 There are three main autoimmune diseases in dogs which can lead to a dog's nose changing color.
 They are:

 - Uveodermatologic syndrome: this is similar to Vogt-Koyanagi-Harada syndrome in human beings.
-It is an autoimmune disease which causes ocular inflammation, facial depigmentation mainly in the lips, eyes and nose, as well as scabs and lesions appearing on the perianal area, scrotum, vulva or paw pads.
-Most often, the veterinarian is alerted to the possibility of this disease due to inflammation of the eye occurring alongside a change in nose color.
+It is an autoimmune disease which causes the dog to have a swollen eye, facial depigmentation mainly in the lips, eyes and nose, as well as scabs and lesions appearing on the perianal area, scrotum, vulva or paw pads.
+The veterinarian is usually alerted to the possibility of this disease due to inflammation of the eye occurring alongside a change in nose color.
 To confirm its presence, the vet will need to carry out relevant diagnostic tests such as skin biopsy, blood count, blood tests, urinalysis or antinuclear antibody test.
 While this disease is rare, it has been observed in Japanese Akita dogs and a report from 2014 found a case in a Miniature Poodle.

 There are many dogs which have an allergy to plastic.
 Unfortunately, many dog food bowls are made of plastic which can cause irritation of the skin.
 Since the dog pushes their face into a food bowl to eat, the reaction often occurs on the lips, mouth and nose.
 Itching, inflammation and skin redness can present due to the allergic reaction.